-Opinion | That’s no party, that’s the Republican Hot Mess
+Opinion | That’s no party.
+That’s the Republican Hot Mess.

 Most endangered is the Democrats’ slim majority in the House, where Minority Leader Kevin McCarthy (R-Calif.) — desperate to move into the expansive office suite occupied by Speaker Nancy Pelosi (D-Calif.) — is spending much of his time dealing with a loony-bin caucus that seems determined to embarrass the party leadership.

-The member of his ranks currently giving McCarthy the biggest migraine is Rep. Madison Cawthorn (N.C.), who recently said on a podcast that, since taking office, he has encountered “sexual perversion,” including an invitation to “come to an orgy,” and has seen individuals who publicly stand against illegal drugs “do a bump of cocaine right in front of you.”
+The member of his ranks currently giving McCarthy the biggest migraine is Rep. Madison Cawthorn (N.C.), who recently said on a podcast that, since taking office, he has encountered “sexual perversion,” including an invitation to “come to an orgy,” and has seen individuals who publicly stand against illegal drugs “do a key bump of cocaine right in front of you.”

 Cawthorn, 26, said he was shocked by all of this, “being kind of a young guy in Washington, where the average age is probably 60 or 70.”
 He added: “I look at all these people, a lot of them that I’ve looked up to through my life — I’ve always paid attention to politics — then all of a sudden you get invited.”
 The clear implication is that these unnamed hedonists are colleagues of his in Congress.